|London's Evening Standard|

 Quite apart from adding 10% to the amount to be spent in order to make a nice round "billion" for headlines, newspapers have also reported on a "15 mile segregated bike lane" which the original document refers to as being only "substantially segregated".
 Many sources reproduced claims without any critical analysis, including Dutch language sources.
 This is of course the intention of such a dramatic press release.

-Many sources quote a figure of "£18 per head", but that's only for one year out of the ten, a peak in 2015 and even this is still behind average in the Netherlands.
+Many sources quote a figure of "£18 per head", but that's only for one year out of the ten, a peak in 2015.
+Even this peak is still behind average in the Netherlands.
 What's more, this peak implies that actual expenditure in the other 9 years will be below the average of £10.

 We are told that "Timid, half-hearted improvements are out – we will do things at least adequately, or not at all".
 I'm sure this statement is welcome because Britain has quite enough "farcilities" already.
 However the document doesn't actually follow this up.
 Some of the proposals made within it are very much "half-hearted":